 After returning to England and joining the Amazon 32, Captain Hon.
 William Clement Finch, Hawkins served in the Channel during the following year prior to an appointment to the Sandwich 90, Captain Walter Young, the flagship of Admiral Sir George Brydges Rodney.
 In this vessel he participated at the Moonlight Battle off Cape St. Vincent on 16 January 1780, and at the subsequent relief of Gibraltar.
 Whilst the fleet was still at the Rock he was promoted to the command of the prize sloop San Vincente 14 on 10 February, later going out with Rodney to the Leeward Islands.

 After witnessing the Battle of Martinique on 17 April he was posted captain the next day to the Deal Castle 24 as part of the re-arrangement of Rodney’s captains, and he served in the Leeward Islands campaign from May-July.
-During the great hurricane from 4-12 October his command was driven from her anchorage at St. Lucia on to the coast of Puerto Rico, and Hawkins suffered a fever brought on by the subsequent exposure following her shipwreck.
+During the Great Hurricanes in October his command was driven from her anchorage at St. Lucia on to the coast of Puerto Rico, and Hawkins suffered a fever brought on by the subsequent exposure following her shipwreck.
 After two months imprisonment at the hands of the Spanish he was returned to Tortola in the British Virgin Islands, and upon being acquitted at the court-martial into his ship’s loss he returned to England aboard a packet with despatches.

 On 25 July 1781 Hawkins was appointed to the newly commissioned Ceres 32 in which he took General Sir Guy Carleton out to the North American station in April.
 He later brought that officer home in December 1783 prior to being paid off in the following February.
 In the meantime he had captured the America privateers Fox on 6 July 1782 and Matilda on 28 September.